NikolasEnt/AI-project-template/README.md

 The pre-commit hooks are defined in [.pre-commit-config.yaml](.pre-commit-config.yaml) and configured in [pyproject.toml](pyproject.toml).
 Feel free to customize them as needed.

-The defualt provided hooks include isort for sorting imports and Ruff for linting.
+The default provided hooks include isort for sorting imports and Ruff for linting.
 If preferred, other hooks can be installed.
 If desired, [Ruff Formatter](https://docs.astral.sh/ruff/formatter/) can be enabled by uncommeting the corresponding block in the `.pre-commit-config.yaml` file.

 ## Links